 Don't skip reading this section if you are unable to adopt a shelter animal!!
 You can still "adopt" by sponsoring a cat or dog.
 Just click here, then scroll through the listings and pick out one (or more!) animals that you'd like to sponsor.
 Click on the animal's name, and you'll see a green "Sponsor Me" button near the animal's photo.
 After doing this, tell all your friends that you "adopted" a shelter cat or dog from Red Fern!
 Your sponsorship will help pay for "your" animal's food, vaccinations, heartworm prevention, and veterinary care while in the shelter.

-If one of our dogs or cats catches your attention and you're considering adopting, please contact us.
+If one of our dogs or cats catches your attention and you're considering adoption, please contact us.
 You may reach us at this site through the link to our email address, or you may call (731) 332-9116 or (731) 332-0318.
 We work full-time, so please be prepared to leave a message.
 We will return your call as soon as possible.
 If you have not heard from us within 24 hours, please call us again.
 You will be asked to complete an online adoption application, after which a home visit will be made and references will be checked.
-We will also ask you to visit Red Fern Animal Shelter on more than one occasion so that you can spend time with the dog or cat that you are interested in adopting.
+If you are a local adopter, we will also ask you to visit Red Fern Animal Shelter so that you can spend time with the dog or cat that you are interested in adopting.
 If all goes well, you will be required to sign an adoption contract.

 Our adoption fee for dogs is $200.
-If long-distance transportation is required, there is an additional minimum $150 transportation fee.
+If long-distance paid transportation is required, there is an additional minimum $150 transportation fee.
+We also transport dogs through a network of volunteer transporters.
 Our adoption fees may seem high, but our average cost for spay/neuter surgery, microchip implantation, vaccinations, Heartgard, and Frontline is $300.00.
 Please do not equate a dog's value with his/her cost in dollars.
 We have no "cheap dogs."
 Our careful screening process and adoption fees are intended to protect the animals we have grown to love so much.
 You are making a commitment for the duration of the adopted petís life.
 We take our responsibilities very seriously.
 Our only interest is in placing our dogs with adopters who will do the same.

 We love cats too!
 We have some beautiful cats available for adoption.
 The adoption fee for cats is $100, and, as with the dogs, they are spayed or neutered and up-to-date on vaccinations.